dart-lang/language/working/0546-patterns/patterns-feature-specification.md

         2. Bind `e` to the field accessor for this field.

-        3. Bind invocations in the field subpattern using target `e`.
+        3. Bind invocations in the field subpattern using parent `e`.

 *   **Extractor**:

-    1. For each field `f` in `p`:
+    1. For each field in `p`:

-        1. Resolve the getter name to a member.

-        2. If it resolves to an instance method, then let `f` be `i : (field, [])` where `field` is the name of the getter.
+        1. If the matched value type is `dynamic`, is `Never`, or declares a getter with the same name as the field, then let `f` be `i : (field, [])` where `field` is the name of the getter.

-        3. Else it resolves to an extension method.
-Let `f` be `i : type(field, [])` where `field` is the name of the getter.
+        2. Else perform extension method resolution and infer the extension's type arguments.
+Let `f` be `i : extension(field, [])` where `extension` is the resolved extension and its type arguments and `field` is the name of the getter.

-        4. Bind `e` to the getter for this field.
+        3. Bind `f` to the getter for this field.

-        5. Bind invocations in the field subpattern using target `e`.
+        4. Bind invocations in the field subpattern using parent `f`.

 ## Severability